Discussion threads (usually just called threads) are where your group can discuss a topic, exchange information and make decisions together.

 If you’re already subscribed to a thread, you’ll need to turn off emails for it, because “subscribe on participation” only takes effect for threads you participate in after changing the setting.

-The default setting is “Announcements”, which means you’ll get an email notification when someone wants to notify you about a decision, but you won’t get an email about comments unless you’re mentioned or replied to.
+The default setting is “Announcements”, which means you’ll get an email notification when someone wants to notify you about a decision, but you won’t get an email about comments unless you’re mentioned or someone replies to one of your comments.

 Thread members and roles